pupara/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-overview.md

 ## Which modules do you need to use?

-The PowerShell controls for managing Teams are in two different PowerShell modules:
+The PowerShell controls for managing Teams are in PowerShell modules:
 - [Microsoft Teams PowerShell module](https://www.powershellgallery.com/packages/MicrosoftTeams/) : The Teams PowerShell module contains all the cmdlets you need to create and manage teams.
-- [Skype for Business PowerShell module](https://www.microsoft.com/download/details.aspx?id=39366): The Skype for Business PowerShell module contains the cmdlets to manage policies, configurations, and other Teams tools.

 The reference documentation for the PowerShell controls will tell you which module contains the cmdlet you're investigating.
-(Eventually, the two modules will be combined.)

 ## What can each admin role do?